Texas’ new immigration law sows confusion and uncertainty along the border – KION546

 “We want to remind the community to remain calm,” he said.
 “Although they are bad laws, they have yet to be implemented.
 At this point we also have questions about how and if they may be even be able to be implemented.”

-CNN’s Ray Sanchez, Michael Williams, Nikki Carvajal and Priscilla Alvarez contributed to this report.
+CNN’s Ray Sanchez, Michael Williams, Nikki Carvajal and Priscilla Alvarez contributed to this report, which was written by Sanchez.

 The-CNN-Wire